jdunkerley/ToDosElectron/README.md

   }
 ```

-Finally, create the test directory structure and a couple of place holder tests.
+Finally, create the test directory structure and a couple of placeholder tests.
 Note the top line in the sample code below, this adds the global variables that Jest declares into TypeScript so the compiler will be happy!

 *tests/host/host_tests.ts*